nitinongithub/bcav2019/README.md

 # bcav2019
-This repository is to share abstract data Software Engineering.
+This repository is to share abstract data related to Software Engineering.